apache/superset/README.md

 Database Support
 ----------------

-Panoramix was originally designed on to of Druid.io, but quickly broadened its scope to support other databases through the use of SqlAlchemy, a Python ORM that is compatible with
+Dashed was originally designed on to of Druid.io, but quickly broadened its scope to support other databases through the use of SqlAlchemy, a Python ORM that is compatible with
 [most common databases](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html).